Home learning- Please check individual class pages and the learning links tab for useful links to websites and activities to support home learning.

 “This is a warm, friendly and welcoming school.
 The pupils are rightly proud of it.
 The staff are proud to work at it.
 The headteacher is proud to lead it.”
 (Ofsted October 2019)

 Worth Valley Primary School is committed to safeguarding.
 Safeguarding means keeping your child happy, healthy and safe in school.
 All staff are trained at regular intervals and are aware of how to keep our pupils safe and what signs to look out for.
 Our pupils are encouraged to share any concerns and we have robust policies and processes in place that underpin safeguarding.
+We have a duty to report any concerns about the pupils at Worth Valley but we do not investigate.
+We work alongside parents and carers and other agencies to keep the pupils safe.

 Our Designated Safeguarding Leads (DSLs) are: